ItsSiapaAja/Teuing/README.md

 [1] >> -c
 [2] >> "yourfilename".teu
 ```
+There are a file for example of the code.
 The file extentions are `.teu`, for the exit command just follow you can write it too like this :
 ```
 [1] >> exit
 [2] >> yes